Geo

 • The Geo secondary site does not accelerate (serve) the clone request for the first stage of the pipeline in most cases.
 Later stages are not guaranteed to be served by the secondary site either, for example if the Git change is large, bandwidth is small, or pipeline stages are short.
 In general, it does serve the clone request for subsequent stages.
 Issue 446176 discusses the reasons for this and proposes an enhancement to increase the chance that Runner clone requests are served from the secondary site.

-There is a complete list of all GitLab data types and existing support for replication and verification.
+There is a complete list of all GitLab data types and replicated data types.

 Post-installation documentation